CITV: Cutbacks (2001–2006)

 In 2001, CITV's budget was cut by 17% due to the advertising recession, leading to CITV controller Janie Grace publicly criticising Carlton and Granada Television, by that time the main controlling forces in the network, for underinvestment in ITV's children's service.
 Grace went further and complained to the ITC, claiming CITV was unlikely to fulfil its range of programming commitments in expensive genres like drama the following year.
 In an attempt to combat this, Grace considered commissioning more lower-cost productions such as video diary documentaries.
-Grace also sought support from the ITC for the creation of a separate CITV Ltd company, which would allow more children's output to be made in-house - a proposal which ultimately fell apart due to the need for a change in the law and support from the Office of Fair Trading.
-Around the same time, greater emphasis was placed on viewer engagement with the launch of a CITV text messaging service, interactive online vote events, and a new pre-school sub-strand also introduced under the name "Telly Tots", which replaced the in-vision presentation between 3:20 and 3:40pm with a CGI-animated town of cartoon mascots.
+Grace also sought support from the ITC for the creation of a separate CITV Ltd company, which would allow more children's output to be made in-house, a proposal which ultimately fell apart due to the need for a change in the law and support from the Office of Fair Trading.
+Around the same time, greater emphasis was placed on viewer engagement with the launch of a CITV text messaging service and interactive online vote events; a new preschool sub-strand was also introduced under the name "Telly Tots", replacing the in-vision presentation between 3:20 and 3:40pm with a CGI-animated town of cartoon mascots.
 Books, magazines and video tapes were introduced to tie-in with the new strand.
-However, further cuts took place again during 2002, bringing CITV's total budget reduction to 25% overall at £30 million.
-Grace's experiment in introducing a 'stripped' daily weekday schedule to the strand inspired by American broadcasters such as Nickelodeon (where she had previously worked) additionally failed, after initially increasing viewership.
+However, the block suffered more further cuts during 2002, making CITV's total budget reduction 25% at £30 million.
+Grace's experiment in introducing a daily weekday schedule to the strand inspired by American broadcasters such as Nickelodeon (where she had previously worked) additionally failed, after initially increasing viewership.

 Despite its cutbacks and falling ratings, the ITC contended in its 2002 performance review that CITV had "sustained an impressive schedule", gave "factual material a fresh look", and "continued to produce good dramas".
-In-house promotions additionally maintained graphics refreshes, and presentation producers Sid Cole and Martyn Fox took the strand on tour at theme parks during the summer months of 2001 and 2002.
+In-house promotions additionally maintained graphics refreshes, and presentation producers Sid Cole and Martyn Fox embarked the block on tour at theme parks during the summer months of 2001 and 2002.
 Soon after CITV celebrated its 20th anniversary in January 2003, Grace left her post, just before her predecessor and former Television South colleague Nigel Pickard became ITV's new overall Director of Programmes.
 Pickard pledged to produce 80 more hours of children's programming against a target of 520 hours in 2002, and to extend their range for the inclusion of more factual and topical series, as well as mixed entertainment and drama.
-Once again, concerns about CITV and its structure were highlighted by Angus Fletcher, president of Jim Henson Television Europe, and Anne Wood, founder of Ragdoll Productions, as it could only earn money from a then-unreliable advertising market, unlike BBC Worldwide, where the likes of Teletubbies, Tweenies, and Bob the Builder became key earners for the corporation via merchandising and licencing.
+Once again, concerns about CITV and its structure were highlighted by Angus Fletcher, president of Jim Henson Television Europe, and Anne Wood, founder of Ragdoll Productions, as it could only earn money from a then-unreliable advertising market, unlike BBC Worldwide, where preschool shows such as Teletubbies, Tweenies, and Bob the Builder became key earners for the corporation via merchandising and licencing.